ess-community/aiml-blogs/content/posts/Intro-Diffusion-Models-part2/index.md

 <center> <span style="letter-spacing: 0.5rem;">• • •</span> </center>

-### Basic Principles
+### Problem Formulation
-Before diving into how GenCast uses diffusion models, we first clarify how the forecasting problem is framed as a probability model of future atmospheric states.
+We first clarify how the forecasting problem is framed as a probability model of future atmospheric states.
 Let $\mathbf{X}^t$ denote the global weather state at current time $t$.
 GenCast adopts a second-order <mark class="gray">*Markov approximation*</mark> for the latent atmospheric dynamics, assuming that the next (unknown) state depends only on the two most recent known states:
 $$